 JOY OF LEARNING

 The second key emphasis in our revised Vision and Mission is “joy of learning”.
-The key idea behind here is really for our students to experience the joy of learning so that they love learning and will be motivated to keep learning and growing throughout their lifetime.
+The crux of the idea behind this is really for our students to experience the joy of learning so that they love learning and will be motivated to keep learning and growing throughout their lifetime.

-Additionally, we want to teach our students the skills and dispositions for learning – for them to understand how to learn well (individually and with their peers), practice those skills, and to be able to monitor their own progress.
+Additionally, we want to teach our students the skills and dispositions for learning – for them to understand how to learn well (individually and with their peers), practice those skills, and be able to monitor their own progress.
 Hence, our revised Learning Dispositions (LD) will serve as the key vehicle for us to guide this process.
 The LD can be summarised by the acronym GROWTH, which stands for: Grow with Others, Reflect for Improvement, Overcome Challenges, Work towards Excellence, Take Initiative and Heart for Learning.
-We will explicitly teach these skills in the curriculum, set up mentoring systems for teachers to guide students in this journey, and have more conversations with parents to support the development of these in our students.
+We have been explicitly teaching these skills in the curriculum and have set up an LD coaching system under which every student is assigned a teacher as his/her “learning coach”, who meets him/her regularly to guide the student along this journey of growth in their LD.

 Joy of learning is really broader, and deeper than the ‘wish-list’ of student experiences described above.
-Broader in the sense that this can be experienced in everyday school life and not just during special programmes, through differentiated instruction to meet varied interests, applied learning to solve real-world problems, self-directed learning that is exploratory and empowering (for example Student-Initiated learning on HBL days), learning that is personally motivated, learning that allows students to have a sense of mastery (e.g. through the use of self-assessment rubrics) – all facilitated within the context of a creative and supportive environment in which it is safe to fail.
+Broader in the sense that this can be experienced in everyday school life and not just during special programmes.
+For instance, we see this happening daily through differentiated instruction to meet varied interests, applied learning to solve real-world problems, self-directed learning that is exploratory and empowering (for example Student-Initiated learning on HBL days), learning that is personally motivated, learning that allows students to have a sense of mastery (e.g. through the use of self-assessment rubrics) – all facilitated within the context of a creative and supportive environment in which it is safe to fail.

 When we talk about love for lifelong learning and knowing how to learn, the discourse is often about how it is a necessity in the VUCA (volatile, uncertain, complex and ambiguous) job market today.
 Through our Education and Career Guidance (ECG) efforts, we also try to expose our students to various industries to guide them to make informed choices.
-But beyond surviving and making a good living, this joy of learning is also linked to deeper meaning and fulfilment in our lives.
+But beyond surviving and making a good living, this joy of learning is also linked to a much deeper meaning and sense of fulfilment in our lives.
 This is because ultimately any abiding commitment (be it a commitment to learning, a higher ideal or a greater purpose) has to be driven by intense emotions and a sense of wonderment.
-I know that my own schooling experience allowed me to catch glimpses of this joy of learning that is difficult to describe adequately in words, and it is the memory of such experiences and the desire to feel that again that has driven me to continue to pursue learning.
+I know that my own schooling experience allowed me to catch glimpses of this joy of learning that is difficult to describe adequately in words, and it is the memory of such experiences and the desire to feel that again that has driven me to continue to pursue learning (and to want to create such experiences for our students!).
 If we can light that spark in our students, there is no lack of resources out there for them to explore and to learn on their own.

 As we prepare our young for their future, Martin Luther King Jr’s words come to my mind.
 He advised that that one’s work should have: